-He approaches August and, this year, I decided to celebrate it with one of the most traditional dishes from Messina: pasta 'ncasciata Messinese.
-A dish became famous because they often present on the table of Montalbano, the policeman created by Andrea Camilleri and masterfully played by Luca Zingaretti.
+The incasciata Pasta is a recipe typical of Sicilian cuisine and precisely in my town, Messina: It has become famous because they often present on the table of Montalbano, the policeman created by Andrea Camilleri and masterfully played by Luca Zingaretti.
 The steaming trays of pasta 'ncasciata that prepares the faithful Adelina have introduced this dish to all Italy, but the pasta 'ncasciata has always been at the heart of Messina.
-Is’ the dish of the feast, Sunday, and the signature dish of August Messina: with pasta 'ncasciata in Messina we celebrate the Assumption and Vara, one of the most colorful festivals of the city of the Strait.
+I'm used’ the dish of the feast, Sunday, and the signature dish of August Messina: with pasta 'ncasciata in Messina we celebrate the Assumption and Vara, one of the most colorful festivals of the city of the Strait.
 The recipe is presented today with numerous variations than the original, which he provided a sauce prepared with beef patties, chicken and chicken livers.
 With the sauce condiva the pasta and the meat was being served as a main dish.
 Today in the Messina 'ncasciata pasta is rigorously seasoned with meat sauce, also to mark the difference with the baked pasta and timballi the palermitano.
 The name 'ncasciata could have two derivations, the first from the clay pot in which it was cooked directly on the embers, the second from caciocavallo that covered creating a tasty crust.
 Today, cooking in the coals was replaced by oven, but it remains possible where the tradition of cooking pasta incasciata to Messina in terracotta containers.
 As for the shapes of pasta, those traditionally used are the meshes of maccheroncini, the Spaccatelle, sedanini or casarecce (more modern interpretation).
 All smooth formats: I have a strong preference for casarecce, which hold much better cooking.
 Inside, then and now, local salami, cheese and / or provolone Nebrodi, Sicilian Style canestrato (do not use the Parmesan because Sicilian has nothing), peas (there is no unanimity on their use) and of course the inevitable fried eggplant.
 The vessel in which was cooked pasta was greased with the lard and then dusted with breadcrumbs.
 I used the extra virgin olive oil.
 The recipe is a little’ laboriously, but it's worth it.
 If you start now you are able to enjoy it for August.
-Good day!
+Have a good day!

 THE PASTA INCASCIATA MESSINESE (Sicilian recipe)Print This